awsdocs/amazon-kendra-developer-guide/doc_source/API_DeleteDataSource.md

 # DeleteDataSource<a name="API_DeleteDataSource"></a>

-Deletes an Amazon Kendra data source\.
+Deletes an Amazon Kendra data source connector\.
 An exception is not thrown if the data source is already being deleted\.
 While the data source is being deleted, the `Status` field returned by a call to the `DescribeDataSource` API is set to `DELETING`\.
 For more information, see [Deleting Data Sources](https://docs.aws.amazon.com/kendra/latest/dg/delete-data-source.html)\.

 ## Request Syntax<a name="API_DeleteDataSource_RequestSyntax"></a>